Webinative/dockerise-django/docs/part_2.md

 Now, if you refresh the browser, you might see Page not found (404).
 Implementing a view to handle the `/` route should fix this (which we will do later).

-Notice a debug-toolbar displayed to the right of the browser window.
-See screenshot below.
+Notice a debug toolbar displayed to the right of the browser window.
+See the screenshot below.

 ![debug toolbar](images/part_2/06-debug_toolbar.png)

 However, this toolbar won't be visible on your mobile browsers because of the `INTERNAL_IPS` setting.

-Take time to explore each panel so that you know where to look for information when debugging.
+Explore each panel and familiarise to know where to look for information when debugging.

 Source: [django-debug-toolbar](https://pypi.org/project/django-debug-toolbar/)

 ## Minify HTML code

-> One of the important points on client side optimization is to minify HTML.
+> One of the important points on client side optimisation is to minify HTML.
 With minified HTML code, you reduce the size of the data transferred from the server to the client, which results in faster load times.

 Unlike the previous two apps, minifying our HTML code is an optimisation for production environment.
 Installing and configuring this at the time of project setup saves us time later on.

 ### Install django-htmlmin

-In your terminal, with your virtual environment activated, install the pip package.
+In your terminal, run the following command with your virtual environment activated.

 ```sh
 pip install django-htmlmin